-- Persistent links rarely change, simplifying maintenance of Blackboard pages and other instructional documents.
+- Persistent links rarely change, simplifying maintenance of Canvas pages and other instructional documents.
 Links to general Internet sites, on the other hand, may change without notice.

 - Persistent links to library e-resources circumvents issues of copyright compliance.
 To download, store and distribute copyrighted materials online often requires permission of the publisher and/or author.
 The use of persistent links does not require such authorizations.

 Locating Persistent Links